alfranz/openfaas-fastapi-template/README.md

 To create a new function:

 ```
-faas new --lang dockerfile-fastapi yournewproject
+faas new --lang fastapi-docker yournewproject
 ```

 Build the function: